Perennials/logging-node/README.md

   scripts or something only debug information should be logged.
 - Keep memory stats somehow?
 - Keep timings of the requests.
+- Https requests are not logged.
+- The deferred api should be the same as the real one.
+Meaning open event in the ctor together with the callback and different event for real open.
+- Enforce charset in log names.

 Authors